yazi-rs/yazi-rs.github.io/docs/quick-start.md

 | <kbd>l</kbd> | <kbd>→</kbd>  | Enter hovered directory                         |
 | <kbd>h</kbd> | <kbd>←</kbd>  | Leave the current directory and into its parent |

-Further navigation commands can be found in the table below.
+Further navigation actions can be found in the table below.

 | Key binding                     | Action                                                                            |
 | ------------------------------- | --------------------------------------------------------------------------------- |